Royals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Royals have a record of 1-4.
+- In six games as the underdog over the last 10 matchups, the Royals have a record of 1-5.

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total five times.
+- When it comes to the total, the Royals and their foes are 5-2-3 in their previous 10 contests.

-- Oddsmakers have not posted a spread in any of the Royals' past 10 matchups.
+- The Royals have not covered a spread in any of their past 10 games (one of those contests had a spread).

 Royals Betting Records & Stats

-- Kansas City has played as an underdog of +240 or more once this season and won that game.
+- Kansas City has a record of 12-40 in games where bookmakers have it as underdogs of at least +155 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 29.4% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 39.2% chance of coming away with a victory in the contest.

-- So far this season, Kansas City and its opponents have hit the over in 70 of its 142 games with a total.
+- Kansas City's games have gone over the total in 70 of its 143 chances.

-- The Royals are 10-8-0 against the spread in their 18 games that had a posted line this season.
+- The Royals are 10-9-0 against the spread in their 19 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!